 – 1 bay leaf

 – handful of fresh coriander, roughly chopped

-Tip: although this is traditionally made with dairy, you could easily make it vegan – switch the butter for a dairy-free spread and the cream for coconut cream.
+Tip: although this is traditionally made with dairy, you can easily make it vegan – switch the butter for dairy-free spread and the cream for soya cream.